Installing things with style

 Create parent directories

-Up until now, we've been installing into /usr/local/bin/
+Up until now, we've been installing into /usr/local/bin/, which pretty much

 always exists.
 But maybe we want to do something different, like build a root